nx-lr/protea/readme.md

 The last component of a numeric literal is called a _type suffix_.
 The colon denoting the type suffix cannot be left out.

-By extending from the class Numeric.Format, arbitrary base values can be used.
+By extending from the class `Numeric.Format`, arbitrary base values can be used.
 By default, all digits are decimal, though any alphanumeric character can be used.

 Arbitrary bases can be used, beginning with `nb` where `n` is a positive integer greater than 1.
 The digits are usually decimal, though any alphanumeric can be used when suffixed with a type.